Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time

-In the decremental single-source shortest paths (SSSP) problem we want to maintain the distances between a given source node $s$ and every other node in an $n$-node $m$-edge graph $G$ undergoing edge deletions.
-While its static counterpart can be easily solved in near-linear time, this decremental problem is much more challenging even in the {\em undirected unweighted} case.
-In this case, the classic $O(mn)$ total update time of Even and Shiloach~\citem[JACM 1981]{EvenS81} has been the fastest known algorithm for three decades.
-At the cost of a $(1+\epsilon)$-approximation factor, the running time was recently improved to $O(n^{2+o(1)})$ by Bernstein and Roditty~\citem[SODA 2011]{BernsteinR11}.
-In this paper, we bring the running time down to near-linear: We give a $(1+\epsilon)$-approximation algorithm with $O(m^{1+o(1)})$ total update time, thus obtaining {\em near-linear time}.
-Moreover, we obtain $O(m^{1+o(1)}\log W)$ time for the weighted case, where the edge weights are integers from $ 1 $ to $ W $.
-The only prior work on weighted graphs in $o(mn\log W)$ time is the $O(mn^{0.9 + o(1)})$-time algorithm by Henzinger, Krinninger, and Nanongkai~\citem[STOC 2014, ICALP 2015]{HenzingerKNSTOC14} which works for directed graphs with quasi-polynomial edge weights.
+In the decremental single-source shortest paths (SSSP) problem we want to maintain the distances between a given source node $s$ and every other node in an $n$-node $m$-edge graph~$G$ undergoing edge deletions.
+While its static counterpart can be solved in near-linear time, this decremental problem is much more challenging even in the {\em undirected unweighted} case.
+In this case, the classic $O(mn)$ total update time of Even and Shiloach~[JACM 1981] has been the fastest known algorithm for three decades.
+At the cost of a $(1+\epsilon)$-approximation factor, the running time was recently improved to $ n^{2+o(1)} $ by Bernstein and Roditty~[SODA 2011].
+In this paper, we bring the running time down to near-linear: We give a $(1+\epsilon)$-approximation algorithm with $ m^{1+o(1)} $ expected total update time, thus obtaining {\em near-linear time}.
+Moreover, we obtain $ m^{1+o(1)} \log W $ time for the weighted case, where the edge weights are integers from $ 1 $ to $ W $.
+The only prior work on weighted graphs in $ o(m n) $ time is the $ m n^{0.9 + o(1)} $-time algorithm by Henzinger et al.~[STOC 2014, ICALP 2015] which works for directed graphs with quasi-polynomial edge weights.
 The expected running time bound of our algorithm holds against an oblivious adversary.